Gregory-Pagnoux/Moonshot/Specifications/Functional_specification.md

 When the mirror is switched off, the user can use it for make-up, hair styling, etc. without any problem.

-To switch off the mirror, press the power button and the time will disappear.
+To switch off the mirror, press the power button and the main light comes off, the time is disappear on the mirror's screen and the three LEDs light up for 3 seconds to prevent the customer.

 - **switched on**

 If the user wants to do more, he must press the power button to switch it on after plugging it in.
-The time is displayed on the mirror's screen and the three LEDs light up for 3 to 5 seconds to check operation.
+The main light comes on, the time is displayed on the mirror's screen and the three LEDs light up for 3 seconds to check operation.

 - **set time**